 -- Minds-on Mental Challenges

-Above: Sample panels from the Dohm Alley exhibit opening May 21.
-Photos used by permission, OHA 184.06 Harvey Collection, Otis Historical Archives, National Museum of Health and Medicine.
+Above: Sample panels from the Dohm Alley exhibit.
+Photos of Dr. Einstein's brain used by permission, OHA 184.06 Harvey Collection, Otis Historical Archives, National Museum of Health and Medicine./

-The 2025 summer exhibits are sponsored by the William Watt Family Foundation and the FirstBank Charitable Foundation.
-Special thanks to the Princeton Shopping Center, Stanley Dohm, Experience Princeton, Sustainable Princeton, and the Municipality of Princeton.
+The PEMS 2025 summer exhibits are sponsored by the William Watt Family Foundation and the FirstBank Charitable Foundation.
+Special thanks to the Princeton Shopping Center, Stanley Dohm, Frederick Lepore MD, Experience Princeton, Sustainable Princeton, and the Municipality of Princeton.